50% First-Year Allowance + AIA tax relief on factory solar — book a desk feasibility before April 2026

 Best for: Limited roof space, maximum generation per sqm, premium quality installations

-Bifacial Panels (Optimal for Light-Colored Roofs)
+Bifacial Panels (Optimal for Light-Coloured Roofs)

 Efficiency: 22-24% effective | Cost: £££ | Gain: +10-20% vs standard